-The estimates for Factor D' are based on the SFY 2015 CMS 372 report.
-The estimate was applied for year one and every year after was adjusted based on a 2.6% average projected CPI.
+The estimates for Factor D' are based on the SFY 2020 CMS 372 report and is trended forward to FY2023 based on 1.6% CPI Core.
+The estimate was applied for year one and every year after was adjusted based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.